 [Editor’s note: The following table needs further discussion, including detailed items and the evaluation methodology such as analytical and/or simulation]

 Table: The minimum requirements for Network Energy efficiency

+[note: Analysis approach for unloaded case.
+Simulation approach for loaded cases, traffic model e.g. FTP3 as TR38.864.
+Different load levels for Dense-urban and Rural.]